Billie Jean King: The early years: 1959–1963

 As Billie Jean King began competing in 1959, she began working with new coaches including Frank Brennan and Alice Marble, who had won 18 Grand Slam titles as a player herself.
-She made her Grand Slam debut at the 1959 U.S. Championships at age 15.
+She made her Grand Slam debut at the 1959 U.S. Championships when she was 15.
 She lost in the first round.
 She began playing at local, regional, and international tennis championships.
 Sports Illustrated already claimed her as "one of the most promising youngsters on the West Coast."
 She won her first tournament the next year in Philadelphia at the 1960 Philadelphia and District Grass Court Championships.
 At her second attempt at the U.S. Championships, King made it to the third round, losing to Bernice Carr Vukovich of South Africa.
-Also in 1960, she reached the final of the National Girls' 18 and Under Championships, losing to Karen Hantze Susmen.
+Also in 1960, she reached the final of the National Girls' 18 and Under Championships, losing to Karen Hantze Susman.
 Her national tennis ranking improved from number 19 in 1959 to number 4 in 1960.
 Despite the success, Marble terminated her professional relationship with King, for reasons stemming from King's ambition.

 King first gained international recognition in 1961 when the Long Beach Tennis Patrons, the Century Club, and Harold Guiver raised $2,000 to send her to Wimbledon.
 There, she won the women's doubles title in her first attempt while partnering Karen Hantze.
 King was 17 and Hantze was 18, making them the youngest team to win the Wimbledon Doubles Title.
-King had less luck that year in the 1961 Wimbledon Women's Singles, losing to fifth-seeded Yola Ramírez Ochoa in a two-day match on Centre Court.
-Despite these performances. she could not get a sports scholarship when later that year she attended Los Angeles State (now California State).{"Billie Jean King", The Wall Street Journal, August 14, 2021}.
+King had less luck that year in the 1961 Wimbledon women's singles, losing to fifth-seeded Yola Ramírez in a two-day match on Centre Court.
+Despite these performances, she could not get a sports scholarship when later that year she attended Los Angeles State (now California State).
 For the 1962 singles tournament at Wimbledon, King upset Margaret Court, the World No. 1 and top seed, in a second round match by attacking Court's forehand This was the first time in Wimbledon history that the women's top seed had lost her first match.
 That same year, King and Hantze repeated their doubles victory at Wimbledon.
 In 1963, King again faced Margaret Court at Wimbledon.
-This time they met in the finals with Court prevailing.
+This time they met in the final, and Court prevailed.